Agent Editor

 Installation

-If you are starting from a blank app or adding agent-editing functionality to an existing project, you need to manually install the Agent Editor package from the Mendix Marketplace.
+If you are starting from a blank app or adding agent-editing functionality to an existing app, manually install the Agent Editor package from Mendix Marketplace.
 After downloading, you might see a warning asking for permission to add an extension to your app.
-Make sure to click Trust module and enable extension in the pop-up to install the Agent Editor.
-Before proceeding, ensure your project includes the latest versions of the required dependencies.
-Follow the instructions in How to Use Marketplace Content to install the Agent Editor.
+Click Trust module and enable extension in the pop-up to install Agent Editor.

-After installation, two modules are added to your app:
+Installation adds two modules to your app:

 The detailed functionality of these modules is explained in the following sections of this page.